Dynamics of superconducting pairs in the two-dimensional Hubbard model

 where, introducing the Matsubara frequencies, $G_{{\bf K}\sigma}(i\omega_n) = -\int_0^\beta d\tau e^{i\omega_n \tau} \langle T_\tau c_{{\bf K}\sigma}(\tau) c_{{\bf K}\sigma}^\dagger(0)\rangle$ is the Nambu diagonal (i.e. normal) Green’s function and $F_{{\bf K}}(i\omega_n) = -\int_0^\beta d\tau e^{i\omega_n \tau} \langle T_\tau c_{{\bf K}\uparrow}(\tau) c_{-{\bf K}\downarrow}(0)\rangle$ is the Nambu off-diagonal (i.e. anomalous) Green’s function.
 For $d$-wave superconductivity $F_{{\bf K}=(\pi,0)}=-F_{{\bf K}=(0,\pi)}$ is the only nonzero component.
 The superconducting order parameter is $\Phi=\langle F_{{\bf K}=(\pi,0)}(\tau=0^{+}) \rangle$.

 We perform the analytical continuation from imaginary to real frequencies using the maximum entropy software of Ref.~\cite{DominicMEM}.
-However, for the anomalous Green’s function, which shows both positive and negative spectral weight, the application of the direct maximum entropy method is inapplicable.
-Instead, we use the MaxEntAux method of Ref.~\cite{Alexis_PRB2015}, which relies on an auxiliary Green’s function with positive spectral weight.
+However, for the anomalous Green’s function, which shows both positive and negative spectral weight, the direct maximum entropy method is inapplicable.
+Instead, we use the MaxEntAux method of Ref.~\cite{Alexis_PRB2015}, which relies on an auxiliary Green’s function with positive spectral weight, and exploit the symmetry properties of the anomalous Green’s function (see supplemental material~\cite{SupplementalMaterial}).

 {\it Strategy}-- The strategy of this work is to systematically examine the dependence on doping and $U$ of three key features of the superconducting state: (i) the superconducting gap, (ii) the characteristic frequency scales that contribute to superconducting pairing and (iii) their relative contribution to pairing.